J-B-Mugundh/Mern-Blog-Application/README.md

 1. Install Node.js and npm.
 2. Download and set up MongoDB.
 3. Clone this repository.
-4. Navigate to the project directory and install dependencies using `npm install` in both the root directory and the client directory.
+4. Navigate to the project directory and install dependencies using `npm install` in both the api directory and the client directory.
 5. Start the server with `npm start` in the api directory.
 6. Start the client with `npm start` in the client directory.